Welcome to WolfStone Ranch!

 And is it important to you to live “in community” with other good people who care deeply about the same things that you care so deeply about?
 (Sort of like being involved in a church community?)
 Or perhaps you’ve considered living in an “intentional community” or something like a “monastery”?
 (Something that’s not at all possible at WolfStone Ranch now, but is in my Vision for a new location in the future...)

 Hi, I’m Jessica Karraker, and in April 2010 I founded WolfStone Ranch … in response to a Calling from the Sacred Within.
 My heart was broken by all the animal suffering I saw all around me and Love compelled me to do something about it!
 Since then, I’ve turned WolfStone Ranch into a registered nonprofit corporation, a licensed animal-rescue facility, and a 501(c)(3) tax-exempt public charity.
 And with the generous help of a handful of animal-loving friends, here and there over the years, I’ve so far managed to save the lives of over 250 dogs and cats.
-You can read all about the truly miraculous journey that I’ve been on for the past seven challenging but rewarding years in my Newsletters…
+You can read all about the truly miraculous journey that I’ve been on for the past several challenging but rewarding years in my Newsletters…

 Okay!
 Without further ado, here it is…